 Fair Verona has been an important town since Roman times and today smart shops and cafes fill the attractive and vibrant historic centre where you will find narrow streets lined with handsome palazzi .

 Right in the centre of town is the huge Roman Arena where you can catch an opera or show in a spectacular setting.
-The town is mostly flat and well paved so it is a good place to take your stroller out with you.
+The town is mostly flat and well paved so it is a good place to take your travel stroller out with you.
 There are plenty of things to do in Verona, it makes for a great weekend away or for a couple of nights on a longer Italy with toddlers itinerary.

 Sardinia is beautiful.
 There is a wonderful range of landscapes in such a small area; looming mountains, deep canyons, intriguing rock formations, deep caves with glistening stalactites, crystal clear blue seas and some of the best beaches in Europe to cap it off.